Skip to content

 If you have multiple installs with different NM_HOME roots, each gets its own scoped service name (with a short suffix derived from the path).
 Make sure you’re looking at the right one - no-mistakes daemon status reports which.

-no-mistakes update aborts
+no-mistakes update prompts or aborts

 Fix: